cdlm/website-nanoc/content/notes/2010/tourcoing-jazz-festival.markdown

 [![McCoy Tyner Quartet (2008)](/notes/2010/tourcoing-jazz-festival/mccoy.jpg)][mccoy]{: .right}

 Following them, was some guy that was way to old and too respected by the rest of the audience for me to just discover now: [McCoy Tyner][] and his quartet.
 This was clearly a different class of jazz, much cleaner, polished and refined.
 Maybe too much?
-I have to admit I tend to prefer the youngsters that play Jazz versions of Nirvana songs :)
+I have to admit I tend to prefer the youngsters that play Jazz versions of Nirvana songs.

 - [McCoy Tyner][]: piano,
 - Gérald Canon: bass,